You have the right to:

 - Expecting timely assessment and effective relief of pain.

-- Preparing Advanced Directives and expecting Hospital compliance.
+- Preparing Advance Directives and expecting Hospital compliance.

 - Accessing Hospital resources for ethical issues.